 My mouth is extremely dry and sore by now and I have painful ulcers.
 It’s as if I’ve swallowed a fireball and it’s burned and bruised my whole mouth.

 I dread Day 7 as I remember how down I felt during the first cycle and true to form, the black cloud descends.
+My red devil chemo worst days.
 I feel like a ghost in my own home, detached from everything.
-I stay in my room for 2 days, I’m too down to leave except to cuddle my babies but I’m too weak to play with them.
+For two days I stay in my room, I’m too down to leave except to cuddle my babies but I’m too weak to play with them.
 I feel horribly guilty and selfish.

 I feel sad that my friends aren’t calling, that some friends haven’t called at all, haven’t even acknowledged that I had cancer.
 They are not my friends any more.